 Following up on the CMRS's highly successful role in the First Folio exhibit and events at Sam Noble Museum last January, the celebration of the 400th anniversary of Shakespeare’s death in 1616 will continue throughout the new academic year, in a program designed to emphasize the multiplicity and wide relevance of modern Shakespearean performance.

 In each semester of AY 2016-17, the CMRS's "Global Shakespeare Festival" will present three events: a film of a Shakespeare play, in the original English; a film of a Shakespeare play, in a foreign language (with English captions); and a live performance featuring Drama students and professors exploring scenes from these and other plays.
-Each event will include discussion with the audience, led by professors and students.
+Each event will include discussion with the audience, led by professors.

 Oct.
 20: Akira Kurosawa, Throne of Blood (1957, Japanese version of Macbeth); with after-film discussion

 including Prof. Man Fung Yip (Film and Media Studies)